 How long does it take to become a volunteer?

-From submitting your application to being placed in your chosen volunteering role, it takes between 8-12 weeks until you are ready to start volunteering.
-This is because of the induction training period and Disclosure Scotland checks which must be completed before you can start.
+Depending on what programme you have applied for will depend on how long it will take but from submitting your application to being placed in your chosen volunteering role, it takes between 6-8 weeks until you are ready to start volunteering.
+This is because of the interview, induction training period and Disclosure Scotland checks which must be completed before you can start.
 At points in the year this can be longer if we are experiencing high demand.
+We will do our best to minimise the wait time wherever possible.

 Have you lived outside of the UK?